Elkton, Virginia

 Elkton (formerly Conrad's Store) is an incorporated town in Rockingham County, Virginia, United States.
-It is included in the Harrisonburg Metropolitan Statistical Area.
+It is included in the Harrisonburg metropolitan area.
 The population was 2,941 at the 2020 census and 2,762 at the 2010 census.
 Elkton was named for the Elk Run stream.

 It is located along the South Fork of the Shenandoah River at the intersections of east-west U.S. Route 33 and north-south U.S. Route 340.
 The town celebrated its 100th anniversary in 2008.

 History

 One of the first European-Americans to settle permanently in the area was Adam Miller (Mueller), a native of Germany.
 In 1741, Miller purchased 820 acre, including a large lithia spring, near Elkton and lived on this property for the remainder of his life.
 He sold 280 acre of this property to his son-in-law, Jacob Baer, and the spring on Miller’s land is still known as Bear Lithia Spring.

 Conrads Store was a general store built by George Conrad about 1812.